eekkaiia/lakhesis/README.md

 The `macroquad` game engine can be compiled to run on web browsers - [directions][8]

-Before compiling `lakhesis` for `wasm` it is suggested that the IO_SUPPORTED constant in "main.rs" be set to "false".
+Before compiling `lakhesis` for `wasm` it is suggested that the IO_SUPPORTED constant in "lui.rs" be set to "false".
 This will remove some features that are not supported by web browsers.

 `rust` provides a local server that can be used to host the webpage on your system.
 After following the `macroquad` [directions][8] to create a wasm file and copying/editing the provided "index.html" and "mq-js-bundle.js" files into the same folder as the `wasm` file open a terminal in that project folder and install `basic-http-server`: